remix-run/remix-website/data/posts/future-flags.md

 ## Feature Branches

 If we look at the how some of the above approaches play out for the application developers, we often see that they all involve some form of a long-lived feature branch which incurs the downsides mentioned above.
-In all cases, The lifetime of the feature branch is dictated by the number of breaking changes, but even with only a few breaking changes - it can take a bit of time to address those changes in a large codebase.
+In all cases, the lifetime of the feature branch is dictated by the number of breaking changes, but even with only a few breaking changes - it can take a bit of time to address those changes in a large codebase.

 **Migration Guides** are generally followed and implemented in a feature branch.